Lumavate-Team/documentation/docs/2-development.rst

 Developing Tools
 ================

-There are three types of tools that the Lumavate platform uses: widgets, microservice, and component-sets.
+There are three types of tools that the Lumavate platform uses: widgets, microservices, and component-sets.

  :ref:`Widgets` are the base that the other tools add on to and build off of.
 This tool should always allow studio users to customize part of the end user UI.